jibbs1703/Predicting-Titanic-Survivors/README.md

 The dataset used for this ML project was obtained from [Kaggle](https://www.kaggle.com/competitions/titanic) and has been split into test and train sections.
 The train data (train.csv) which contains 891 observations is used to model the predictions of survival and subsequently used on the test data (test.csv) which contains 418 observations.
 The titanic data contains passenger information like Name, Sex, Age, Passenger Class (1st, 2nd or 3rd), Number of Siblings/Spouses Aboard, Number of Parents/Children Aboard, Ticket Number, Passenger Fare (in British pound), Cabin, and the Port of Embarkation (Cherbourg, Queenstown or Southampton).
 Based on these features, the passengers either survive or not surviive after the shipwreck.

-## Python Packages Needed
+## Python Packages and Modules Needed
 It is worthy to note that the train-test-split imported from skicit-learn is not needed because the data has been split prior to the start of the task. and should be used if data comes without a train-test split.
-Pandas and Numpy are imported for Data Manipulation and Wrangling while the Logistic Regression is imoprted from Skicit-Learn.
+Pandas and Numpy are imported for Data Manipulation and Wrangling while the Logistic Regression is imported from Skicit-Learn.

+The Pickle module is also imported to save the model to a separate python file.

 - [Pandas](https://pandas.pydata.org/)
 - [NumPy](https://numpy.org/)